DariyaDen/Source_anisotropy_study/README.md

 plotting.cpp: generates a plot of optical modules (as boxes) and sources (as green dots) according to superNEMO geometry

-function_visualization.cpp: generates a plot of the solid angle function for visualization

 source_positions.txt.in: contains positions of the 42 Bismuth sources as provided by Filip's CalibrationModule

 source_activity.txt.in: contains activities associated with each Bismuth source and their associated numbers as numbered by superNEMO (not explicitly used in the code)